Center for Employment Training has been serving migrant and seasonal farmworkers since 1967.

 Inspired by leaders like Cesar Chavez of the UFW and the social justice movement of the Catholic Church, CET’s founders saw a need to support farmworkers and others in need of training during a period of social and economic change.
-CET continues to advocate for farmworkers and is an active member of the Association of Farmworker Opportunity Programs (AFOP).
+CET continues to advocate for farm workers and is an active member of the Association of Farmworker Opportunity Programs (AFOP).

 How to Apply:

-You’ll discuss your interests and discover which program makes the most sense for you.
-Like all other students, the Advisor will go through tuition, tools & textbooks provided, and information about the school.
+You’ll discuss your interests and which program you are interested in.
+Like all other students, the Advisor will go through tuition & textbooks provided, and information about the school.

 - Meet with a Financial Aid Officer (FAO) and find out if you qualify for other federal financial aid such as Pell Grants.

-How much does attending the school cost?
+How much does attending school cost?

 What’s the class schedule?